Finding Frances: Synopsis

 They visit Frances' family grave plot and use her father's name to locate his obituary; Frances' married name and her Michigan home are listed there.
 After finding her Facebook page, Nathan is troubled by Bill's distaste for Frances' husband and his stated desire for Frances to leave her husband and marry him.
 Nathan hires June, an actress who looks like Frances, to role play what Bill and Frances' reunion meeting might be like.
 Bill acts inappropriately toward June until Nathan asks Bill and June to switch roles.
 In the role of Frances, Bill appears to understand that she might harbor some frustration toward him.

 Nathan and Bill find Frances' address and fly to Michigan.
-They park down the street from her house and Nathan encourages Bill to call Frances because arriving with cameras might startle her.
+They park down the street from her house and Nathan encourages Bill to call Frances because arriving with cameras might startle her (and Bill didn't want to meet her without the cameras).
 During the call, Bill seems frustrated that Frances doesn't recognize his voice.
-Frances shares that she is a grandmother and is happy with her life.
+After he tells her his name and they reminisce on memories of their youth, Frances shares that she is a grandmother and is happy with her life.
 Bill says he was just calling to hear her voice and they end the call pleasantly.
 After, Bill says that there's no need to go to her home.

 Nathan and Bill return to Los Angeles and some time later, Bill gives Nathan a serving platter to thank him for his help.
-He asks Nathan to connect him with June, and Bill and June later meet up for a lunch date.
+He asks Nathan to connect him with June; when he calls, June recognizes his voice and agrees to meet up for a lunch date.
 Nathan flies back to Arkansas to meet Maci in a pavilion next to a construction site.
+Maci gives Nathan her feedback on his show, and they discuss meeting off camera.
 In the final shot, a drone camera flies away from the couple, revealing the camera crew arranged around them.